Community Science Program

 RENEW

-The RENEW program is a valuable way for people with seed saving experience to help us steward the collection.
-Our location in northeast Iowa presents unique challenges to regenerating certain varieties.
-Some may require a longer growing season than our location affords, while others do not overwinter well here.
-The time and effort required to participate in this program are significant, but they go to the heart of our mission.
+Seed Savers Exchange’s location in northeast Iowa presents challenges to regenerating certain varieties.
+Some varieties may require a longer growing season than this climate affords, while others do not overwinter well (or at all) here.
+The time and care required to participate in this program are significant, but they go to the heart of our mission.

 How It Works

-The RENEW program involves growing varieties from the collection for seed, known as seed regeneration.
-Varieties most in need of regeneration have low seed quantity and reduced viability.
-Therefore, regeneration can be a challenging task, but it is vital to preserving and sharing these varieties.
+RENEW participants grow varieties from the collection for the purpose of seed production.
+This “seed regeneration” focuses on varieties that have low seed quantity or reduced viability.
+Therefore, regeneration can be a challenging task, but it is vital to the preservation and sharing of these varieties.

 The seed collection began soon after Seed Savers Exchange was founded in 1975 as home gardeners started to donate their own treasured varieties to Kent Whealy and Diane Ott Whealy for preservation.
 Primarily focused on garden fruits and vegetables, herbs, and flowers, the seed collection holds many varieties with ties to cultural heritage and traditions.
 The stories behind the varieties also illustrate the significance and symbolism these varieties hold for their stewards.
 Therefore, we value these stories as much as we value the seeds themselves.